 Emperor Petresun - Could be alive, in theory... in some form... maybe?
 He's immortal and we never really see him die.
 The Empire is busy fighting some "Scourge" (edit: Bioderms) at the time of Tribes.
 What happened to the "Masters" from Hunter Hunted anyways?

 Kullrathu - The minotaurs from Hunter Hunted.
 I like their 'angler fish' mouth.
 Kind of crazy that these guys belong to the Tribes universe, but I like crazy.

 Bioderm - I think these guys are introduced in the Cyberstorm series.
 From what I gather, they are engineered soldiers (not necessarily human) who have a limited life span.
 They rebelled some time before Tribes 2, where they look like beasts.
-I'm not sure what the ones Luis Royo drew (on the female tribeswoman concept/painting) are supposed to be.
+I'm not sure what the ones Luis Royo drew (on the tribeswoman concept/painting) are supposed to be.
 They must have defeated the mechanism which limits their lifespan.
-I imagine them being a conglomerate of strange creations now.
+I imagine them being a conglomerate of strange beings now.

 I made a few notes about a Tribes game a few years ago.

 First, I tried to come up with a way to make the terrain easy to read, understand and memorise.
 The textures used by tribes 1 are already quite effective, due to the patterns of dirt and grass.
 Maybe it can be taken further, suggesting angles and topography.